 Disclosure – Under this duty, the real estate broker is obligated to disclose all relevant and material information to the buyer/seller, such as information affecting the value of the property.

-If you have questions regarding the rights and obligations owed to you by a real estate broker, contact the experienced real estate attorneys at The Slater Firm, Ltd. today.
+If you have questions regarding the rights and obligations owed to you by a real estate broker, contact the experienced real estate attorneys at Slater Law Group, LLC. today.